nick3499/generate_random_design_nick3499/README.md

 The f-string `f'\x1b[48;2;{ascii_nums[0][0]};{ascii_nums[0][1]};{ascii_nums[0][2]}m \x1b[0m'` background color formats a single space.
 The sequence `48;2;` is for background color modification, followed by `13;40;24`, which sets RGB values, for example.

+The first `for` loop generates a list which is assigned to `colors` variable.
+A list of formatted background-colored spaces.

-The first `for` loop interates the `color_pattern += colors[randrange(1, 5)]` instruction which appends a random background-color space to the `color_pattern` attribute.
+The second `for` loop interates the `color_pattern += colors[randrange(1, 5)]` instruction which appends a random background-color space to the `color_pattern` attribute.
 The `randrange(1, 5)` call returns an integer from 1 to 5 which is used to pick a random color index.

-The second `for` loop simply repeats the generated random pattern stored in `color_pattern` to the extent of 40 identical lines.
+The third `for` loop simply repeats the generated random pattern stored in `color_pattern` to the extent of 40 identical lines.

 ## If Block